 Thank you, you have successfully subscribed to our newsletter!

 Fairfield Funding is a company that purchases annuity payments and structured settlements.
 This enables Fairfield Funding's clients to access lump sums of cash instead of waiting for payments that are spread out over months or years.
 The company has several features that make it a good option for those who would prefer lump sums of money over regular payments.

-Annuity.org is a company that buys annuities and structured settlements from people who would rather receive lump sums of cash instead of monthly payments spread out over several years.
-The company provides a simple process that helps potential clients determine whether they want to sell their payments on the secondary market.
+Annuity.org is a Florida-based company that buys annuities and structured settlements from people who would rather receive lump sums of cash instead of monthly payments spread out over several years.
+The company provides a simple process that helps potential clients determine whether they want to sell their payments.
 It also provides services to expedite the selling process.